Dynamical Dark Energy Beyond Planck? Constraints from multiple CMB probes, DESI BAO and Type-Ia Supernovae: Methodology

 \item \textbf{Planck:} CMB temperature and polarization anisotropy power spectra (and their cross-spectra) from the Planck 2018 legacy data release (PR3).
 Specifically, I use: \begin{itemize} \item the high-$\ell$ \texttt{Plik} likelihood~\cite{Planck:2018vyg,Planck:2019nip} for the TT spectrum in the multipole range $30 \leq \ell \leq 2508$ and for the TE and EE spectra in the range $30 \leq \ell \leq 1996$; \item the low-$\ell$ \texttt{commander} likelihood~\cite{Planck:2018vyg,Planck:2019nip} for the TT spectrum in the multipole range $2 \leq \ell \leq 29$; \item the low-$\ell$ \texttt{SimAll} likelihood~\cite{Planck:2018vyg,Planck:2019nip} for the EE spectrum in the range $2 \leq \ell \leq 29$; \item the \texttt{Plik} CMB lensing measurements~\cite{Planck:2018lbu}, reconstructed from the temperature 4-point correlation function. \end{itemize}

-\item \textbf{ACT:} CMB temperature, polarization and lensing spectra from the ACT collaboration, combined with a Gaussian prior on $\tau = 0.065 \pm 0.015$, as done in Ref.~\cite{ACT:2020gnv}.
-Specifically, I use: \begin{itemize} \item the \texttt{ACT-DR4} likelihood~\cite{ACT:2020gnv} for observations of temperature and polarization (TT, TE, EE) spectra made by ACT from 2017 to 2021; \item the \texttt{ACT-DR6} lensing likelihood based on the gravitational lensing mass map covering 9400 deg$^2$, reconstructed from CMB measurements by ACT from 2017 to 2021~\cite{ACT:2023kun,ACT:2023dou}.
+\item \textbf{ACT:} latest CMB temperature, polarization and lensing spectra from the ACT collaboration, combined with a Gaussian prior on $\tau = 0.065 \pm 0.015$, as done in Ref.~\cite{ACT:2020gnv}.
+Specifically, I use: \begin{itemize} \item the \texttt{ACT-DR6} likelihood~\cite{ACT:2025xdm,ACT:2025fju,ACT:2025tim} for observations of temperature and polarization (TT, TE, EE) spectra measured from the Data Release 6 maps made from ACT data.
+These cover 19,000 deg$^2$ of sky in bands centered at 98, 150, and 220 GHz, with white noise levels three times lower than Planck in polarization~\cite{ACT:2025fju}; \item the \texttt{ACT-DR6} lensing likelihood based on the gravitational lensing mass map covering 9400 deg$^2$, reconstructed from CMB measurements by ACT from 2017 to 2021~\cite{ACT:2023kun,ACT:2023dou}.
 In my analysis, I include only the conservative range of lensing multipoles $40 < \ell < 763$. \end{itemize}

 \item \textbf{SPT:} CMB temperature and polarization (TT, TE, EE) anisotropy spectra released by the SPT collaboration~\cite{SPT-3G:2021eoc,SPT-3G:2022hvq}, combined with a Gaussian prior on $\tau = 0.065 \pm 0.015$.